CodinGame/sbt-scalatest-runner/README.md

 }
 ```

-In order to test the answer, the following unit test is created (file `src/test/scala/example/HelloSpec.scala`):
+In order to test the answer, the following unit test is created (in `HelloSpec.scala`):

 ```scala
 package example